patroni/patroni/README.rst

 Patroni: A Template for PostgreSQL HA with ZooKeeper, etcd or Consul
 ------------------------------------------------------------

-You can find a version of this documentation that is searchable and also easier to navigagate at `patroni.readthedocs.io <https://patroni.readthedocs.io>`__.
+You can find a version of this documentation that is searchable and also easier to navigate at `patroni.readthedocs.io <https://patroni.readthedocs.io>`__.

 There are many ways to run high availability with PostgreSQL; for a list, see the `PostgreSQL Documentation <https://wiki.postgresql.org/wiki/Replication,_Clustering,_and_Connection_Pooling>`__.